 Petra By Night

-Petra by night is a must-do for anyone visiting Jordan.
+Petra by night is a unmissable thing to do when visiting Jordan.
 At 8.30pm, three times a week, you can experience all 1.2km of the Siq and the Treasury lit by candlelight.
 Once there you'll hear traditional music and bedouin stories in one of the most atmospheric spots in the world.

 It really is an experience worth staying for.
 Just make sure you plan your trip to coincide with a Monday, Wednesday or Thursday.
 Bring your tripod along as it is really dark and impossible to take a good shot hand held.
 Check out these photography tips for getting that perfect Petra by Night shot.